 The Student Pastor Program is an option within the M.Div. program that integrates student pastorates into the educational design of the regular M.Div. curriculum.
 This program maximizes the opportunity to relate academic studies to the practice of ministry.
-Student pastors are usually appointed by the United Methodist Conferences to serve as sole pastor or associate pastor to one or more teaching congregations, though this program is also open to non-UM students under similar circumstances.
-In addition, some limited opportunities to serve as an assistant pastor in large-member churches are available and offer a full range of pastoral duties.
-Qualified students typically enter the student pastor program at the time of their admission to the M.Div. program at Wesley.
-Students who become appointed student pastors later in their seminary career are not normally eligible for this program.
+Student pastors are usually appointed by the United Methodist Conferences to serve as sole pastor to one or more teaching congregations, though this program is also open to non-UM students under similar circumstances.
+Qualified students enter the student pastor program with the same prerequisite requirements stated for PMM.